We may earn money or products from the companies mentioned in this post.

 My husband lost his job last April and while shaken we felt confident and somewhat secure in our finances and confident that this would all be temporary.

-And yet, near the end of August, still we wait.
+And yet, nearing a year, still we wait.

 While I want to ask God to hurry up and answer our prayers ( I know how arrogant that sounds), I’m reminded to ponder and think about what God is teaching me in the wait.
-And looking at the big picture, four months in the grand scheme of life is but mere seconds.
+And looking at the big picture, a year in the grand scheme of life is but mere seconds.

 When I read the Bible I see many examples of people waiting years for answers to prayers and sometimes not even getting to see the answered prayer.